Pumpkin Beer

 When you make beer, malt gives the process the sugars needed for fermentation to produce alcohol.
 Malt is grain that has been soaked, germinated, & dried.
 Early colonists had a difficult time staying alive let alone having the ability to produce reliable harvests of grains for beer.
 Necessity being the mother of invention they turned to the pumpkin and used the meat of the pumpkin to produce the sugars they needed for fermentation.

-While they were initially used out of necessity, pumpkins continued to be used to make beer throughout the 18th century long after colonists were growing grain.
+While they were initially used out of necessity, pumpkins continued to be used to make beer long after colonists were growing grain up through the 18th century.
 Pumpkins were cheap and grown everywhere which made them hard to resist.
-That said pumpkin beer was a drink of the colonies – Europe, which had affordable sources of grain, had no interest in making beer from pumpkins.
+That said pumpkin beer was a drink of the colonies.
+Europe, which had affordable sources of grain, had no interest in making beer from pumpkins.
 After more than 200 years pumpkin-based beer began to decline in the early 19th century as grains in America became more affordable.

 Pumpkins have been grown in the Americas as a food source for thousands of years.
 Eventually European colonists realized they could make beer with them.